 Requirements for Events, Meetings, Gatherings and Activities

-All academic and social events, meetings, gatherings and activities for students, faculty and staff of any size (other than those occurring as a regular part of a course or class on the scheduled academic calendar) must comply with Requirements for Yale-sponsored Events for Fall 2020.
+All academic and social events, meetings, gatherings and activities for students, faculty and staff of any size (other than those occurring as a regular part of a course or class on the scheduled academic calendar) must comply with Requirements for Yale-sponsored Events for Spring 2021.
 These requirements also apply to all business or social gatherings in administrative units.
 Contact your unit’s Health and Safety Leader if you have questions.

 Rearrange Space and Establish Discrete Work Zones